What happens, Rush, if I don't doubt your theory, but what happens if Gaddafi doesn't leave?

 He would not confirm or disprove the notion he had weapons of mass destruction.

-Because you're protecting the American people.
+You stop them because you're protecting the American people.

 You're not spreading democracy around the world.

-If if we were spreading democracy around the world, we wouldn't have engaged in half the military operations we have.
+If we were spreading democracy around the world, we wouldn't have engaged in half the military operations we have.

 How are we spreading freedom and democracy when we annihilated Nagasaki and Hiroshima?